zxz27/MV-Adapter/README.md

 We recommend that experienced users check the files in the scripts directory to adjust the parameters appropriately to try the best "card drawing" results.

 ### Text to Multiview Generation

+Note that you can specify a diffusers-format text-to-image diffusion model as the base model using `--base_model xxx`.
+It should be the model name in huggingface, such as `stabilityai/stable-diffusion-xl-base-1.0`, or a local path refer to a text-to-image pipeline directory.

 **With SDXL:**